birsennaydin/lms-backend/README.md

 - **Tests**: Fully covers both domain and application logic
 - **API Design**: A clear HTTP interface mapping to application services

-No frameworks and no database are used (as required by the exercise).
+No frameworks and no database are used.

 ---